visaplan/visaplan.recipe.symlinks/README.rst

         This comes in handy for development.

     auto
-        Create symbolic links to resource directories for developent packages ("off"), and leaf links for all other packages.
+        Create symbolic links to resource directories for development packages (like ``yes``), and leaf links for all other packages.

         Once implemented, this will likely become the default.

-    For now, the 'auto' choice is not yet implemented.
+    For now, the ``auto`` choice is not yet implemented.

 Contribute